 We develop superconducting detector technology.
-We have made exciting advances in Kinetic Inductance Detectors (KIDS) and Transition Edge Superconductors (TES) and are making possible large format, ultra sensitive arrays and compact on-chip spectrometers at mm to FIR (THz) wavelengths.
+Exciting advances have been made in Kinetic Inductance Detectors (KIDS) and Transition Edge Superconductors (TES).
+These advances are making possible large format, ultra-sensitive arrays and compact on-chip spectrometers at mm to Far infra-red (FIR) (THz) wavelengths.

 This is a long standing and highly successful activity within the group.
 New developments in this area are particularly crucial for wide-field instruments and the large superconducting arrays developed in Detector technology.

 The same technology developed for distant astronomical observations can be faced towards the Earth and used to look at the atmosphere.
-We have been involved with several EO platforms over a great many years and are currently looking towards future EO satellite instrument concepts.
+We have been involved with several Earth Observing (EO) platforms over a great many years and are currently looking towards future EO satellite instrument concepts.